Thursday, May 16, 2024

 Guests: Kanye West, will.i.am, Bilal, D'Angelo, Dwele, Lily Allen

 To even try and recapture the magic that was 2005's otherworldly amazing, Be, was something that was anything but a small order.
 However, Common and-then collaborator, Kanye West, certainly tried to do so with the follow-up, Finding Forever.
 From the offset with his excellent first single, "The People" (featuring an uncredited chorus by underrated R&B singer, Dwele), we knew this would be another unbelievable offering from Common.
 From there, we got the CRAZY pairing with Common, Kanye, and the almighty DJ premier on "The Game", and this was a fantastic balance between the conscious and the shit-talking for hip-hop's sake.
 Once we did get Finding Forever, we were damn near as impressed as we were with Be.
-Although this was mostly a Kanye affair on the boards, he also shared some room with the likes of fellow Chi-town native (and Ye's cousin) Devo Springsteen, Black Eyed Peas' own will.i.am, and another posthumous cut by Dilla, The album starts off with the dope, "Start The Show", and from there, we just excel.
+Although this was mostly a Kanye affair on the boards, he also shared some room with the likes of fellow Chi-town native (and Ye's cousin) Devo Springsteen, Black Eyed Peas' own will.i.am, and another posthumous cut by Dilla.
+The album starts off with the dope, "Start The Show", and from there, we just excel.
 Cuts like the enjoyable duet with British singer, Lily Allen, "Driving Me Wild", the Nina Samone-sampled "Misunderstood", and the bumping collab with Kanye, "Southside" are all worthy of repeating constantly.
 Of course, when he focuses on the female species, he stands out even more.
 On the will.i.am-assisted, "I Want You", we see him lustfully admiring a young woman that he's grown fond of from just starting off as friends.
-However, it's the cut "Break My heart" where Common does some of his best storytelling, very similar in fashion to Be's "Testify" only nowhere near as cinematic.
+However, it's the cut "Break My heart" where Common does some of his best storytelling, very similar in fashion to BE's "Testify" only nowhere near as cinematic.
 Over a WONDERFULLY chopped sample of George Duke's "Someday", he highlights his fault of falling for a woman but ultimately not being able to fully commit to her in arguably the best produced song on the album just by the sampled hook alone.
 This cut will cause frequent and constant repeat button pressing.
 By the time we hit the closer, "Forever Begins", we've experienced such a scintillating piece of work, and then we close it with Pops giving his ever-wise monologues over a beautiful piano-laced by Ye that, like most of Pop's monologues, is quite long, but worth every minute of the listen.
-When you add on the previously released "So Far To Go" with reclusive Grammy Award-winner, D'Angelo (this phenomenal cut was also on Dilla's The Shining posthumous album), Finding Forever was an extremely delightful follow-up to an all-timer in Be.
-As a stand alone album, this certainly needs to be mentioned among his very best works.
+When you add on the previously released "So Far To Go" with reclusive Grammy Award-winner, D'Angelo (this phenomenal cut was also on Dilla's The Shining posthumous album), Finding Forever was an extremely delightful follow-up to an all-timer in BE.
+As a standalone album, this certainly needs to be mentioned among his very best works.
 Will we ever see another Common/Kanye effort?
 Only time will tell, but the two they did do together were beyond incredible, and this is certainly a Common prize.

-4. Black America Again
+5. Black America Again

 Production: Karreim Riggins, Robert Glaspar